ostephens/elsevier_editors/README.md

-This is a scraper that runs on [Morph](https://morph.io).
-To get started [see the documentation](https://morph.io/documentation)
+This is a scraper that ran on [Morph](https://morph.io).

-This scraper attempts to find and extract the editorial board members for Elsevier journals.
+This code attempts to find and extract the editorial board members for Elsevier journals.
 It uses a list of Elsevier journals published by the Jisc KB+ under a CC0 licence as the starting point.

-This has not been extensively checked and tested, so it is likely that some of the information has not been scraped accurately.
-Checking the relevant pages published by Elsevier (linked in the data) for accurate information is always advised.
+Having written this code, it occurred to me that extracting this information is possibly in contravention of the Data Protection Act 1988 as it deals with personally identifiable information.
+Because of this I have removed the scraper from Morph.io.